epicodus-classroom/dei-curriculum/dei-reflections/0_dei_reflections_introduction.md

 ### [Finding the Reflection Prompts](#finding-the-reflection-prompts)

-Similar to code reviews, the prompts for your reflections are found in the courses tab on Epicenter, in a section titled “Reflections”.
 The reflection prompt is found in the same course that the DEI lesson reading was originally assigned.
+In the homepage of every technical course on Epicenter, there are code reviews as well as reflections listed.

-For example, in “JavaScript and jQuery”, section 2 of the Introduction to Programming course, we assign the lesson [Equity versus Equality](https://www.learnhowtoprogram.com/introduction-to-programming/javascript-and-jquery/homework-equality-versus-equity).
-That means the reflection prompt for “Equity versus Equality” can be found on Epicenter in the Introduction to Programming course.
+For example, in “JavaScript and jQuery”, the second section of the _Introduction to Programming_ course, we assign the lesson [Equity versus Equality](https://www.learnhowtoprogram.com/introduction-to-programming/javascript-and-jquery/homework-equality-versus-equity).
+That means the reflection prompt for “Equity versus Equality” can be found on Epicenter in the _Introduction to Programming_ course.

+Follow these steps to find the reflection prompt for the DEI lesson you finished reading:

+  * Log into _Epicenter_.
+  * If you are not already on this page, select _Courses_ from the navigation bar at the top of the page.
+  * Select your current course.
+  * Then, look for the _Reflections_ section within that course.
+  * Find and select the reflection that matches the title of the DEI lesson.
+This will open the submisison page with the reflection prompt.

 ### [Giving Feedback](#giving-feedback)